FlutterGenerator/TranslateStringsGui/README.md

 * Modded by tojik_proof_93 @FlutterGenerator

-## The Translation process in all countries of the world
+## Does the translation process work in all countries of the World or Not?

 ![](3.jpg)